ingenious452/hyperskill/README.md

  Hey, This one is a simple banking system using python and sqlite database.
  This is the first project using oops cocept for me.

+ - ## Tic Tac Toe
+ Simple Tic Tac Toe Game using python

+ - ## Coffee Machine
+ Coffe Machine using OOP concept and single interface method for all input to perform operation.

  thank you.